alexgo-io/alexlab-doc/product-features/liquidity-providers/faqs.md

 <summary>Where can I see the fees I've gained so far as a liquidity provider?</summary>

-You can view your accrued fees in the "My Liquidity" panel.
+While there isn't a direct way to view your fees separately, you can check the "My Liquidity" panel for this purpose, which shows your LP tokens and liquidity provision details.
 To access it, navigate to the Swap -> Pool tab and select your pool of interest from the list.
 You'll also see a summarized version above the pool list.

-In this panel, the "Pooled" amount reflects your total token holdings in the liquidity pool, which includes both your initial deposit and any fees you've accrued.
+In this panel, the **Pooled** amount reflects your total token holdings in the liquidity pool, which includes both your initial deposit and any fees you've accrued.
 Over time, this amount increases as more fees are added.
-The "Indicative Value" shows the USD equivalent of your holdings, which may fluctuate due to price changes of the pool's assets, but still provides a useful reference for tracking your gains.
+The **Indicative Value** shows the USD equivalent of your holdings, which may fluctuate due to price changes of the pool's assets, but still provides a useful reference for tracking your gains.

 </details>